Net Zero Carbon Goals by 2035

 Net Zero by 2035

-CenterPoint Energy has committed to be the first combined electric and natural gas utility with electric generating assets to achieve Net Zero for its Scope 1 and Scope 2 greenhouse gas emissions by 2035, fifteen years ahead of our peers’ average goals.
+CenterPoint Energy has committed to be the first combined electric and natural gas utility with regulated electric generating assets to achieve Net Zero for its Scope 1 and Scope 2 greenhouse gas emissions by 2035, fifteen years ahead of our peers’ average goals.

 But we don’t just want to achieve emission reductions faster.
 Our Net Zero goals are based on actionable decarbonization pathways taken on our operating systems – both electric and natural gas – within our footprint.
 We intend to achieve our Net Zero goals through active measures to reduce emissions and minimal reliance on carbon offsets.
 And we will report those emission reductions in a transparent and timely manner using standard disclosure frameworks.